akhileshsharma/hello-world/README.md

 # hello-world
-Sample repository for training purpose
+Sample repository for training purpose will be deleted later on